 Michael Cera On Stage - Theater Credits, Bio and Tickets

-Michael Austin Cera was born on June 7, 1988 in Brampton, Ontario, Canada, and is perhaps best known for his starring roles in movies such as "Juno," "Scott Pilgrimvs. the World," and "Superbad".
+Michael Austin Cera was born on June 7, 1988 in Brampton, Ontario, Canada.
+He is a Tony Award nominee and is perhaps best known for his starring roles in movies such as "Juno," "Scott Pilgrimvs. the World," and "Superbad".

 Up until grade nine, Cera attended Conestoga Public School, Robert H. Lagerquist Senior Public School and Heart Lake Secondary School, but then continued his schooling through to grade 12 online.
 He also took improvisation classes at The Second City in Toronoto.

 After appearing in a handful of TV commercials, Cera's first breakthrough came when he landed the role of Larrabe Hicks in the TV series "My Best Friend is an Alien" in 1999.
 His next major appearance would come in 2002, playing the young Chuck Barris in "Confessions of a Dangerous Mind".
 This led to Cera being cast as George Michael Bluth in the hit series "Arrested Development" in 2003.
 He portrayed the character for three seasons and reprised him again in 2013 and 2018.